 Trump closing in on being able to sell his shares of Truth Social's parent company.
 But will he?

-Donald Trump has more than last night’s debate with Vice President Kamala Harris on his mind, as the former president can start selling shares of Truth Social’s parent company next week if he wants when a lockup provision ends
+Donald Trump has more than last night’s debate with Vice President Kamala Harris on his mind

-Shares of Trump Media & Technology are down 17% in early trading Wednesday, following last night’s debate between Donald Trump and Vice President Kamala Harris.
+Shares of Trump Media & Technology fell more than 10% Wednesday following last night’s debate between Donald Trump and Vice President Kamala Harris.

 The former president can start selling shares of Truth Social's parent company next week starting on Sept.
 19 when a lockup provision ends, if he chooses to do so.
 That's because the lockup provision prevented company insiders from selling newly issued shares for six months.